 The point is that the contradiction between possibility and choice is easily resolved by changing the material ideology from the current materialist dogma where the material world—if it exists—must be observable.
 When this dogma is replaced by information, the world can be objective, although not perceivable.
 The amount of information perceivable, when a choice is made, is far greater than the amount of information passed through a choice.
 Therefore, to explain the observation we must suppose that the information we did not previously perceive also existed objectively, although was not sensually perceivable.
 How this information can be perceived opens up doors to new kinds of perception in science, where we see the world in a new way although not through the senses.

 In this approach, the mind is the possibility and the body is the choice.
 They are both information which interacts according to a different set of rules.
 The world prior to observation exists objectively as abstract information which we call the “mind”.
-When more information is added to this abstraction, an instance of that abstraction is created.
-We perceive this instance, but we also know in quantum theory that this is not the only instance we could perceive.
-For example, the same wavefunction can be represented through a different basis.
-In other words, there is an objective reality, but it must be instantiated to be perceived.
+When more information is added to this abstraction, a detail of that abstraction is created.
+We perceive this detail through our senses.

 The mind-body problem is unsolvable in Cartesian metaphysics, because these two are described as substances which cannot interact except through a force between them.
-It is also unsolvable in classical physics where matter is real physical objects, and the theory is conceptually complete without the mind; adding mind to an already complete theory adds no value and appears superfluous.
-It is unsolvable in current quantum theory because it makes choices entirely inconsistent with possibilities.
-This problem is, however, eminently solvable if both possibility and choice are treated as information.
+It is also unsolvable in classical physics where matter is real physical objects, and the theory is conceptually complete without the mind; adding mind to an already complete theory adds no value.
+It is unsolvable in current quantum theory because it makes choices inconsistent with possibilities.
+This problem is solvable if both possibility and choice are treated as information.

 The Role of Information